Discounted for a limited time / Awarded the Awesome Indies Seal of Approval!

 Dystopia, apocalypse, hubris: just when I think I’ve seen it all, someone comes up with a fresh twist on familiar themes and archetypes.
 Botanicaust is thought provoking and intriguing; full of conflict, tension, sex appeal and longing.
 Humans genetically engineered for photosynthesis?
 It sounds ridiculous–cold-blooded reptiles, MAYBE, I could believe.
 But who cares if it will ever happen in real life?
 It happens here, and it’s awesome.

 I love this novel.
 It’s one that makes you think.
 Escapism?
 Find a predictable romance.
 This one is too rich, too deep, and so thought provoking, it’ll be in my head for days or years to come.

-The cover and the synopsis, along with the author bio, had me so excited, I bumped this novel to the top of my queue, even though a thousand other authors have ASKED me to read and review their novels (but this author and I had never even heard of each other).
+The cover and the synopsis, along with the author bio, had me so excited, I bumped this novel to the top of my queue, even though a dozen other authors have asked me to read and review their novels (but this author and I had never even heard of each other).
 From her amazon author page I saw (with exquisite envy) that Tam Linsey has toured the superconducting supercollider.
 That alone would get me to read anything she writes.
 The woman obviously knows how to have a good time.
 But it gets even better: she hunts moose and manages to garden in Alaska (I have trouble enough growing things in Iowa, and I was raised on a farm with masterful gardening mother and a dad who could raise bumper crops in years of flood or drought).